 The Faith Statement of an institution defines its Christian nature by affirming those primary doctrinal matters that are held by the institution.
 Institutions are not required to duplicate the TRACS Faith Statement, but the institution's Faith Statement should identify it as part of the evangelical protestant tradition in higher education.
-It is to be written so as to conform to the historic creeds and statements of Christianity, and thus reflect a careful and precise theological statement, but also accurately state the current position of the institution as set forth by the institution's Board and administration.
+It is to be written so as to conform to the historic creeds and statements of Christianity, (e.g., The Nicene Creed, The Athanasian Creed, The Apostles' Creed) and thus reflect a careful and precise theological statement, but also accurately state the current position of the institution as set forth by the institution's Board and administration.
 In addition, it should be written lucidly in order to inform prospective students, faculty, administrators, and Board members, as well as external constituencies, regarding the religious identity of the institution.

-1.1 The institution has a Faith Statement which is readily available and included in appropriate official publications.
-(IER)

-1.2 The institution's Board approves and periodically reviews the institution's Faith Statement.
+- 1.1 The institution has a Faith Statement which is readily available and included in appropriate official publications.
+(IER) - 1.2 The institution's Board approves and periodically reviews the institution's Faith Statement.